dna-seq/just-dna-seq/docs/source/viewing-reports.rst

 **Risk Allele** - the allele that contains the risk trait

 **Genotype** - which variants your genome contains.
-Note that in case of homozygosity two letters should be the same, and for heterozygosity they differ.
+Note that in the case of homozygosity two letters should be the same, and for heterozygosity, they differ.

 **Pubmed ID** - the ID number to access corresponding articles on PubMed

-**Population** - population(s) on which the research was conducted, e.g. Greek, Ashkenazi Jewish etc., or multiple (for more details, open **+**).
+**Population** - population(s) on which the research was conducted, e.g. Greek, Ashkenazi Jewish, etc., or multiple (for more details, open **+**).

 **P-Value** -  is a number describing how likely it is that your data would have occurred under the null hypothesis.

-**Weight** - weight of this variant (the degree of significance).
+**Weight** - the weight of this variant (the degree of significance).

 .. image:: coronary.png
-  :alt: Coronary arthery disease Report
+  :alt: Coronary artery Disease Report